Amadou Diawara: Napoli

 On 17 October 2017, Diawara scored his first senior goal for Napoli from the penalty spot against Manchester City in the Champions League.
 On 8 April 2018, he scored his first Serie A goal and second senior goal for Napoli against Chievo Verona.

 Roma

 On 1 July 2019, Diawara signed a deal with Roma until 2024.

 Anderlecht

 On 31 August 2022, Diawara moved to Anderlecht on a three-year contract.
+On 4 February 2025, the contract was terminated by mutual consent.

+Eldense

+On 11 March 2025, Diawara signed for Spanish Segunda División club CD Eldense on a contract until 30 June 2025.
+He immediately became a starter, but was unable to avoid relegation.

+Leganés

+On 31 July 2025, Diawara agreed to a two-year deal with CD Leganés also in the Spanish second division.

 International career

 Diawara was born in Guinea, but played football in Italy since 2014, and received Italian citizenship.
 The Azzurri trainer Giampiero Ventura was trying to recruit him in 2018.
-However, he pledged his international allegiance to the Guinea national football team in March 2018, and he received a call-up to the national team in October 2018.
-Diawara debuted for Guinea in a 2–0 2019 Africa Cup of Nations qualification win over Rwanda national football team on 12 October 2018.
+However, he pledged his international allegiance to the Guinea national team in March 2018, and he received a call-up to the national team in October 2018.
+Diawara debuted for Guinea in a 2–0 2019 Africa Cup of Nations qualification win over Rwanda on 12 October 2018.